 Search key was not found in any record issue encountered under the following circumstances:

-After installing Microsoft Windows 2000 SP2, or after applying the Jet 4.0 SP5 on your system, you need to use the User Level Security Wizard to safe the database.
+After installing Microsoft Windows 2000 SP2, or after applying the Jet 4.0 SP5 on your system, you need to use the User Level Security Wizard to save the database.
 Select the option in the wizard to create a new workgroup file.

 How To Search For Records In Access When Search Key is missing?